mreswick/fa21-cse110-lab4/expose/javascript/part2.md

 ### Q9:
-Similar to a previous question, line 11 here, that attempts to print out the value of i to the Console, results in the following error: part2qs.js:12 Uncaught ReferenceError: i is not defined
+Similar to a previous question, line 11 here, that attempts to print out the value of i to the Console, results in the following error (from the test file *part2qs.js* in which I put the code):

+part2qs.js:12 Uncaught ReferenceError: i is not defined
     at discountPrices (part2qs.js:12)
     at part2qs.js:20